arizvisa/ida-minsc/docs/static/multicase.rst

 Classes as namespaces
 ---------------------

-As was prior mentioned, this project heavily uses a concept known as namespaces which changes the semantics of the way objects are used.
+As was previously mentioned, this project heavily uses a concept known as namespaces which changes the semantics of the way objects are used.
 Although this project provides a number of objects for things such as structures or registers, the majority of object definitions are actually treated as namespaces.
 This is done